Students are made aware of these policies during their orientation to the library at the beginning of the year.

 A more in-depth description of all the options can be found on our “how not to get a fine” page (also on the library webpage).

 While all of these options help with book checkout, none help with accessing the printer if the library is closed (which is VERY rare).
-We have asked teachers to plan and sign up for adequate time with the computer lab or a WOW cart to help with this problem.
+We have asked teachers to plan and sign up for adequate time with the computer lab to help with this problem.
 Teachers have definitely stepped up to this request.
 Students should try their best to not wait until the last minute to print or they may be disappointed.
 Using their time wisely in class is a wonderful idea.
 Trying to email their work to their teacher is another fabulous option.